SumitsHub/learn-react/02-backroads-project/react-app/README.md

 // StrictMode

-// StrictMode is a tool for highlighting potential problems in an application.Activates additional checks and warnings for its descendants.Runs only in Development, does not impact the production build.
+// StrictMode is a tool for highlighting potential problems in an application.
+Activates additional checks and warnings for its descendants.
+Runs only in Development, does not impact the production build.
 RENDERS TWICE !!!
 Possible to remove.

 const root = ReactDOM.createRoot(document.getElementById("root"));
 root.render(